 3. Or, prop up pillows fitted with standard size shams in front of your sleeping stacks.
 This is best done with pillows that have some heft, as light and airy feather pillows have a tendency to be floppy, and thus sloppy.

 4. Add a single decorative pillow, preferably 20-inches-by-20-inches in size, centered in front of the propped up shams.

 5. Another option: Prop your sleeping pillows up against the headboard, then layer pillows outfitted in shams in front.
 Finish with a centered pillow encased in a boudoir sham, which fits a smaller 12-inch-by-16-inch rectangular pillow.

 6. Start out with the formation above, but finish with a pair of boudoir pillows centered in front of each pillow sham.

 7. Start with a pair of plump European squares for this pillow formation.
-Use inserts that are one-inch larger than the European sham to yield a full and rounded pillow.
-(This is especially good for filling out a bed without headboard, or for styling a bed with a particularly tall, oversize headboard.)
+Our Montreux and Libero European-sized pillow inserts will create a beautiful, lofty look for your bed.
 Next, add your sleeping pillows.
 Directly in front, layer standard pillows encased in standard shams.
 Finally, add a fourth layer of smaller size pillows in boudoir shams.
 Note that all the rectangular pillows align with each other, just a bit offset from the edge of the European squares, so they peek through.

 8. Try this pillow formation, which varies from the one above only in that the fourth and final layer is a centered decorative pillow.
 Don’t be afraid to go bold with pattern here.
 Or, for a more subdued style, use a decorative pillow with a tone-on-tone texture.